1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Tel Aviv: The Mediterranean Silicon Valley

 Tel Aviv dominates the Israeli startup landscape, accounting for approximately 70% of all venture capital investment in the country.
-The city’s advantages include the highest concentration of VCs in Israel, proximity to Ben Gurion Airport for international travel, vibrant nightlife and culture attracting international talent, and the densest startup ecosystem in the world by square kilometer.
-As the epicenter of the ecosystem, Tel Aviv-based Israel startups raised more capital in 2024 than the entire German startup ecosystem, demonstrating concentrated innovation excellence.
+The city’s advantages include the highest concentration of VCs in Israel, proximity to Ben Gurion Airport for international travel, vibrant culture attracting international talent, and the densest startup ecosystem in the world by square kilometer.

-Key Tel Aviv startup districts include the Rothschild Boulevard tech corridor, Sarona Market innovation hub, and the emerging Port of Tel Aviv startup campus.
-Major companies headquartered in Tel Aviv include Monday.com (work management, $11 billion), Wix (web development, $7 billion), Fiverr (freelance marketplace, $2.2 billion), and ironSource (mobile monetization, acquired by Unity for $4.4 billion).
+Tel Aviv-based Israel startups raised more capital in 2024 than the entire German startup ecosystem, demonstrating concentrated innovation excellence.
+Key districts include the Rothschild Boulevard tech corridor, Sarona Market innovation hub, and the emerging Port of Tel Aviv startup campus.
+Major companies headquartered in Tel Aviv include Monday.com ($11 billion), Wix ($7 billion), and Fiverr ($2.2 billion).

 Jerusalem: Enterprise Software & Biotech Hub